Get Your 100% Free

 Can I Get My Refund Back if it Was Garnished?

 If you are married and file your taxes jointly, you may have had your tax refund garnished because of your spouse’s debt.
 In such cases, you may be able to get your portion of the refund back by filing an “injured spouse claim” with the IRS.
-You will need to demonstrate that the tax offset occurred because of your spouse’s debts, and that the debts in question were solely theirs.
+You will need to demonstrate that the tax offset occurred because of your spouse’s debts and that the debts in question were solely theirs.